-Jain University's Lokamanya Chikmath is Tech Mahindra Young Engineer of the year
+Jain (Deemed-to-be University) 's Lokamanya Chikmath is Tech Mahindra Young Engineer of the year

 Lokamanya Chikmath receiving the Young Engineer of the Year Award

 Lokamanya Chikmath of Jain (Deemed-to-be University) won the Tech Mahindra Young Engineer Award, 2014, for the category Structural Health Monitoring.
 He is pursuing his PhD in “Structural Health Monitoring of Fastener Joints: Prognostics Approach” at International Institute of Aerospace Engineering and Management (IIAEM).